About this Artist

-A native of Cincinnati, Ohio, Lippmann began his musical studies on the violin at the age of three.
+A native of Cincinnati, Ohio, Lippmann began his music studies on the violin at the age of three.
 He switched to the cello a year later and studied with Norman Johns, Assistant Principal cellist of the Cincinnati Symphony.
 Lippmann received his Bachelor of Music degree from the Manhattan School of Music, where he studied with Peter Wiley, Alan Stepansky, Julia Lichten, and David Geber, whose father, Ed Geber, was a member of the Los Angeles Philharmonic cello section.

 Lippmann has performed at the Tanglewood Festival, the Aspen Music Festival, the Bard Festival, and the Bellingham Music Festival.